 Don’t get caught out using the old Codex decision tree…

-In this post we’ll go through the risk of using the wrong decision tree.
-I’ve also created a free prerequisite template for you, you can get your copy by clicking the button at the bottom of this post.
+In this article we’ll go through the risk of using the wrong decision tree.
+We’ve also created a free prerequisite template for you, you can get your copy by clicking the button at the bottom of this article.

 There are two types of the codex decision tree, the original one and a more modern one that’s been adapted to include the fact that we now use prerequisites to manage the fundamental practises that manage how we make food safely.

 When codex was originally developed in the 1990’s, it contained the 7 principles:

 Principle 1: list the potential hazards, conduct a hazard analysis and consider the control measures